On the topology of H(2): Admissible decomposition

-Given an element $(M,\omega)$ of $\H(2)$, let $\De=\{a,b_1,b_2,c_1,c_2,d\}$ be a parallelogram decomposition of $(M,\omega)$.
-We have seen that other parallelogram decompositions of $(M,\omega)$ can be obtained by the elementary moves $T,S$, and $R$.
-However, while $T$, and $S$ are always realizable, the $R$ move is not, it is only realizable when $d*(-b_1)*c_2$ is homotopic to a saddle connection.
-The notion of {\em admissible decomposition} will help us to remedy this problem, namely, given an admissible de composition of $(M,\omega)$, we can always apply the elementary moves $T,S$, and $R$, which give us other admissible decompositions.
-The definition of admissible decomposition is inspired from parallelogram decomposition, and based on the action of the hyperelliptic involution on the fundamental group of $M$.\\
+We have seen that for any surface $(M,\omega)$ in $\H(2)$, given a parallelogram decomposition, other decompositions of $(M,\omega)$ can be obtained by the elementary moves $T,S$, and $R$.
+However, while $T$ and $S$ are always realizable, the $R$ move is not, it is only realizable when $d*(-b_1)*c_2$ is homotopic to a saddle connection.
+In this section, we enlarge the set of decompositions so that the three elementary moves are always realizable.
+This leads us to the notion of {\em admissible decomposition} with respect to the pair $(M,W)$.
+The definition of admissible decomposition is inspired from parallelogram decomposition, and based on the action of the hyperelliptic involution of $M$.

 Throughout this section, $M$ is a fixed closed Riemann surface of genus two, $W$ is a Weierstrass point of $M$.
 Let $\tau$ denote the hyperelliptic involution of $M$.
 For any closed curve $\gamma$ with base point $W$, we denote by $[\gamma]$ the homotopy class of $\gamma$ in $\pi_1(M,W)$.